miafranks/proteomics_protocols/tube_gel_digest_normal.md

 * Add trypsin to reach the desired ug of trypsin (1 ug trypsin enzyme per 20ug of experimental protein).
 Then add ambic25 to cover the gels.
 Spot check the pH of the solutions in a few samples using a pH strip (drop 5uL of solution onto the strip).
 The pH should be ~8, if not adjust it.
 * Incubate at 37C for 20mins.
 Then, check that the gels are completely covered (but avoid having excess liquid, you want the gels to be just about hydrated and covered).
 Add minimal amount of Ambic 25 to ensure rehydrated gels are covered with liquid if needed.
 * If new trypsin was reconstituted, freeze any extra trypsin at -80C in small aliquots to be used later and LABEL VERY WELL.
 * Vortex, briefly spin down and incubate 37C 350RPM overnight.
 Spot check the pH of the solutions in a few samples using a pH strip (drop 5uL of solution onto the strip).
 The pH should be ~8, if not adjust it.

-START:
+## Day 3
 * END of digestion period:
 * Spin down, collect liquid supernatant into clean 1.5mL tubes
-* Add 50uL peptide extraction buffer, incubate 20mins RT
+* Add 50uL peptide extraction buffer, vortex, incubate 20mins RT
 * Spin down and collect suspension, combine with liquid supernatant from above
 * Repeat extraction step, combining the suspensions
-* Spin the samples 20mins at high speed to remove any remaining debris
+* Spin the samples (supernatant) 20mins at high speed to remove any remaining debris
 * Collect the top 90% off the centrifuged samples and concentrate on speed vac on low (as needed).
 Note the volumes and calculate the final estimated concentration of protein.
 Typically we seek 1ug/uL mixtures that are later diluted to 0.1ug/uL in Buffer B and acidified to pH 4 for LC-MS/MS analysis.
+    * If speedvac unavailable, store in -80 after collecting 90%

 | Sample | ug protein digested | Volume of sample after concentrating | Final concentration |
 |--------|---------------------|------------------------------------- |---------------------|